yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 At a high level, xCluster replication is implemented by having _pollers_ in the target universe that poll the source universe tablet servers for recent changes.
-Each poller works independently and polls one or more source tablet servers, distributing the received changes among a set of target tablet servers.
+Each poller works independently and polls one source tablet server, distributing the received changes among a set of target tablet servers.

 The polled tablets examine only their Raft logs to determine what changes have occurred recently rather than looking at their RocksDB